lucabriguglia/OpenCQRS/docs/With-Event-Sourcing.md

 The aggregate and the first event have been saved to the event store and the product can be retrieved from history using the repository.

-New commands, events and handlers can now be added:
+Now you can add new commands, events and handlers or services as explained [here](Commands):

 ```C#
 public class UpdateProductTitle : DomainCommand<Product>